shadowapi/shadowapi/README.md

 - Contacts support attributes like `displayName`, `username`, `language`, `availabilityStatus`, `profilePicture`, and `meta` (e.g., `externalCrmId`)
 - Contacts can be enriched by external CRM data and have similar structure to Reactima CRM

+**Scheduled for v2.x:**
-#### **ContactLinking**
+- **ContactLinking**
 Handles linking external users to internal contacts and creating new contacts.
   - Links an external user to an existing internal contact.
   - Creates a new contact from an ongoing conversation.
 - **SyncContactsAcrossPlatforms:** Ensures contacts from Gmail, Telegram, WhatsApp, and LinkedIn sync correctly.
 - **MergeDuplicateEntries:** Handles cases where the same user exists on multiple platforms.

 #### **Message vs Chat vs Thread **